 Plan for it ~ Set aside time in your schedule for a trip to the thrift store.
 Communicate with your partner ahead of time to set expectations.
-And if it requires a sacrifice or commitment from your partner, like watching the kids while you’re out, commit to return the favor.
+If it requires a sacrifice or commitment from your partner, like watching the kids while you’re out, commit to return the favor.
 Give your partner an equal amount of time for themselves to do what interests them.

 Start online ~ The internet has many online thrift or secondhand stores, a slew of which I included in the Secondhand Style Shopping Guide.
 Without travel and limited store hours, it’s easier to find time outside of the traditional business hours to scour their collections.
 Additionally, many of the online outlets are more “consignment” in nature.
 While prices may be slightly higher, their collections are more curated and far more easy to search.
 Finding that perfect item on your wishlist involves checking a few “filter” boxes and not sifting through racks for hours to determine whether or not they even have something matching your needs.
 Here are some tips and secrets.

 Stop on you way home from work and forego the TV show you planned to watch ~ Consider reallocating your time to something slightly more productive and marginally more active.
 Thrifting isn’t a workout; I’m not even about to suggest something so silly.
 But it’s also not sitting on your couch.

 If TV offers your mind a chance to veg, thrifting can probably provide the same disconnect.
 Consider why you watch those shows.
-Can the benefit or reprieve they provide be garnered elsewhere.
+Can the benefit or reprieve they provide be garnered elsewhere?

 Go while on vacation ~ I love checking out thrift stores in new areas.
 New communities offer a different donor base that might be donating things I wouldn’t otherwise find in my hometown shops.
 Also, many people dedicate time on vacation to relaxing activities like shopping or just make time for doing “not a whole lot” no matter what that is.
 So on your next trip, presuming it’s not a tropical beach or remote campsite, do a little research before your visit to find a thrift shop or two in the area.
 Plan to stop in and see what they have to offer.
 This online thrift store directory that can help you locate a shop in your vacation area.
 Check out my thrifting adventures in New York City.

 I hope at least one of these resonates with you!
 Don’t forget to head back and check out the rest of the Secondhand Style Guide series.